shubhamjain0594/trl/docs/source/customization.md

 ## Use mixed precision training

-Mixed precision training can significantly speed up training and reduce memory usage.
-You can enable it by setting `bf16=True` or `fp16=True` in the training config.
+Mixed precision training can significantly speed up training and reduce memory usage. **Note: TRL uses `bf16=True` by default**, which is optimal for modern GPUs with Ampere architecture or newer (A100, RTX 30xx/40xx).

+You can override the default mixed precision settings if needed:

 ```python
 from datasets import load_dataset